 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-The adrenal glands are located on top of each kidney.
+The body has 2 adrenal glands, 1 on top of each kidney.
+The adrenal glands produce hormones such as cortisol and aldosterone.
+These hormones have important jobs such as:

 The outer layer of the adrenal gland is called the adrenal cortex.
-The job of the adrenal glands is to produce hormones such as cortisol and aldosterone.
-These hormones have a variety of important functions that include:

-The adrenal cortex also produces small amounts of male and female sex hormones, called androgens and estrogens.
-These hormones influence the development of male and female characteristics.
+The adrenal cortex produces male and female sex hormones called androgens and estrogens.
+These hormones affect the development of male and female traits.

-Other general signs and symptoms of adrenocortical tumor include:
+Other symptoms of ACT include:

-|Hormone-Related Signs and Symptoms of Pediatric Adrenocortical Tumor (ACT)
+|Hormone-related signs and symptoms of pediatric Adrenocortical Tumor (ACT)